PRECIOUS-Gold hits 3-week high as Fed stalls 2019 rate hikes; palladium scales new peak

 The risk of a ban on exports of precious metals scrap and tailings from major producer Russia added to concerns in an already tight market and pushed prices to record levels, analysts said.

-Silver, meanwhile, gained about 0.7 percent to $15.56 an ounce.
-(Reporting by Sumita Layek and K. Sathya Narayanan in Bengaluru; Editing by Alexander Smith)
+Silver, meanwhile, gained about 0.7 percent to $15.55 an ounce.
+(Reporting by Sumita Layek and K. Sathya Narayanan in Bengaluru; Editing by Alexander Smith and Alison Williams)